Terms and Definitions: R

 pronunciation, a prestigious British dialect used

 by the upper social classes and in British public schooling.
+For a contrasting dialect, see Cockney.

 An Arabic term meaning a quatrain,